tantantheman/kitchen-fun/README.md

 The ultrasonic sensor code can be found in the "ultraSense" folder.
 All other sensor code can be found in the "Other Sensors" folder.

 ## Visualization
 For my visualization, I wanted to play with the blandness of the AKW Lounge Kitchen.
-The cabinets are a stark white, as are many of the applicances.
+The cabinets are a stark white, as are many of the appliances.
 The lounge is always a place of academic stress, where many departments hold office hours and people work on PSETs many hours into the night.
 Why not try to bring splashes of color into the space and make it fun?

 ![alt text][work]